Parkland Police Have Released Some 911 Calls Made During The Stoneman Douglas School Shooting

 The Broward County Sheriff's department on Thursday released a sampling of the 911 calls received during last month's Parkland, Florida, school shooting, offering a glimpse as to how dispatchers worked to deduce where the shooter was while frantic family members relayed information from students hiding inside the school.

-The released audio is a selection of the more than 80 calls received by the sheriff’s Regional Communications 911 operators on Feb.
-14, when a gunman walked into Marjory Stoneman Douglas high school, opened fire, and killed 17 students and faculty.
+The released audio is a selection of the more than 70 calls received by the sheriff’s regional communications 911 operators on Feb.
+14, when a gunman walked into Marjory Stoneman Douglas high school around 2:20 p.m., opened fire, and killed 17 students and faculty.
+Coral Springs Police communications fielded about 86 emergency calls between 2:22 and 3:35 p.m.
+ET that Valentine's Day afternoon.

 The audio was released as one file with no time stamps.
 The timeline and order the phone calls remain unclear.

-On the calls, frantic, breathless parents and family members can be heard trying to text their children, reading out the contents of their messages to dispatchers, who are asking them what room number their children are in, if they can hear shots, if the police are there yet, andtelling them to hide and stay secure.
+On the calls, frantic, breathless parents and family members can be heard trying to text their children, reading out the contents of their messages to dispatchers, who are asking them what room number their children are in, if they can hear shots, if the police are there yet, and telling them to hide and stay secure.

 In the background, listeners can hear other dispatchers picking up calls, calling out numbers, and asking for names.